-Most traffic crimes in North Carolina would appear to be comparatively small issues.
-Even minor traffic crimes can have consequences that are inconvenient and expensive.
-More serious traffic infractions can include felony charges and may culminate in severe consequences, such as revocation of your driver’s license for a period of time.
-Some violations are considered quite serious, like driving while impaired or unlicensed operation of a vehicle.
+Most traffic charges in North Carolina would appear to be comparatively small issues.
+But even minor traffic convictions can have consequences that are inconvenient and expensive.
+More serious traffic cases can include felony charges and may culminate in severe consequences, such as revocation of your driver’s license for a period of time.
+Some violations are considered quite serious, like driving while impaired or hit and run.

 Traffic crimes and moving violations, might involve:

 - Hit and run, abandoning an accident scene